Sign up via call center

 Treatment of urolithiasis at the Oxford Medical Kiev private clinic

-Ureteral stones are hard mineral calculi that enter the lumen of the ureter mainly from the kidneys and disrupt normal urine outflow.
-This condition is known in clinical practice as ureterolithiasis and is considered one of the most painful forms of urolithiasis.
-A stone in the ureter may partially or completely block urine flow, causing severe pain, inflammatory complications, and a risk of impaired kidney function.
+Ureterolithiasis is a form of urolithiasis in which stones enter the lumen of the ureter, mainly from the kidneys, and disrupt normal urine flow.
+Stones in the ureter can partially or completely block the ureteral lumen, causing severe pain, inflammatory complications, and a risk of impaired kidney function.

-Treatment of ureteral stones requires accurate diagnostics and an individually tailored approach, as the choice of method depends on the size and location of the calculus, the degree of urine outflow obstruction, the duration of obstruction, and the patient’s general condition.
+Treatment of ureteral stones requires accurate diagnostics and an individually selected approach, as the choice of method depends on the size and location of the stone, the degree of urine flow obstruction, the duration of obstruction, and the patient’s overall condition.

 Causes of Ureter Stone Formation